 The current MK Dons owner is Pete Winkelman.
 Winkelman is also the chairman of the club after buying Wimbledon Football Club and relocating them to Milton Keynes.

 MK Dons stats begin with their top appearance maker.
-Dean Lewington holds that record, having so far made 521 appearances for the club from 2004 to the current day.
+Dean Lewington holds that record, having so far, up to September 2018, made 678 appearances for the club from 2004 to the current day.
 Lewington is also the club captain, and appeared for Wimbledon, staying with the club as they relocated to Milton Keynes.

 The club’s record transfer signing is Kieran Agard.
 The fee is undisclosed, but the club confirmed he was their record signing when they bought him from Bristol City in 2016.